egonw/SARS-CoV-2-Queries/docs/ja/sparql/litHumanCoronaviruses.code.md

   </tr>
   <tr>
     <td>2021-04-09</td>
-    <td><a href="https://scholia.toolforge.org/Q106489820">Seroprevalence of SARS-CoV-2 following the largest initial epidemic wave in the United States: Findings from New York City, May 13-July 21, 2020</a> (<a href="http://www.wikidata.org/entity/Q106489820">edit</a>)</td>
+    <td><a href="https://scholia.toolforge.org/Q106489820">Seroprevalence of severe acute respiratory syndrome coronavirus 2 following the largest initial epidemic wave in the United States: findings from New York City, 13 May to 21 July 2020</a> (<a href="http://www.wikidata.org/entity/Q106489820">edit</a>)</td>
     <td><a href="https://scholia.toolforge.org/Q82069695">SARSコロナウイルス2</a> (<a href="http://www.wikidata.org/entity/Q82069695">edit</a>)</td>
     <td><a href="https://doi.org/10.1093/INFDIS/JIAB200">10.1093/INFDIS/JIAB200</a></td>
     <td>33836067</td>